Daru-Mau/ILMModule/README.md

 # Localization Module (LMModule)

-A robust localization and navigation system for an omnidirectional robot featuring AprilTag-based positioning, sensor fusion, and advanced movement control.
+A robust localization and navigation system for an omnidirectional robot featuring AprilTag-based positioning, sensor fusion, and advanced movement control with UART communication.

 ## Features